-Piano Department Co-Chair; ONLINE LESSONS
+Piano Department Co-Chair; IN-PERSON LESSONS

 Canadian pianist Sergei Saratovsky has garnered acclaim both at home and abroad, receiving an award from Russian President Vladimir Putin, recognizing his achievements in music, as well as performing in the presence of Governor General of Canada Michaëlle Jean.
 The musician has won numerous competitions, including First Place at the Porto International Piano Competition (Portugal, 1999), where he was also the recipient of awards for the interpretation of Debussy and the best performance of a Beethoven Sonata.
 He received Third Prize at the International Russian Music Piano Competition (USA, 2003) where he was also awarded the Special Public Prize.
 Sergei Saratovsky has also won Second Prize at the Eckhardt-Gramatté National Competition (Canada, 2004), and received Second Place at the Missouri Southern International Piano Competition (USA, 2006).
 In 2008, Mr. Saratovsky was the recipient of an award from the Vancouver Chopin Society, placed Second at the Pacific Piano Competition (Canada), and became a Finalist at the Montréal International Musical Competition (Canada) where he also received the award for Best Canadian Artist.